DICK'S Sporting Goods, Inc. research snapshot

 DKS AI Stock Forecast Scenarios

-The DKS AI stock forecast uses three-year scenario ranges from the July 9, 2026 quote, fiscal 2025 GAAP EPS of $9.97, and explicit earnings-multiple assumptions.
+The DKS AI stock forecast uses three-year scenario ranges from the August 2, 2026 data cutoff, the FY2026 consensus EPS estimate of $14.29, and explicit earnings-multiple assumptions.
 It is a scenario tool, not a price promise.
 The ranges change if Foot Locker integration, consumer demand, margins, leverage, or the market valuation changes.

 Bullish case

-More likely if the DICK'S business sustains comparable-sales growth, Foot Locker expands profitably, synergies and asset optimization work, EPS compounds near 10%, and the market supports an 18x multiple.
+More likely if the DICK'S Business sustains comparable-sales growth near 4% or more, Foot Locker expands profitably, Fast Break scales to about 250 stores, EPS compounds near the 11.98% three-year consensus growth rate toward about $20, and the market supports a 14x forward multiple.

 Base case

-More likely if EPS grows near 5% annually, Foot Locker improves gradually, capital spending stays elevated, and the market assigns about a 16x earnings multiple.
+More likely if EPS grows near 8% to 9% annually, Foot Locker improves gradually, capital spending stays elevated, and the market assigns about a 12x forward earnings multiple.

 Bearish case

-More likely if consumer spending weakens, Foot Locker integration and store closures disappoint, charges persist, EPS falls near 5% annually, and the multiple contracts toward 13x.
+More likely if consumer spending weakens, Foot Locker integration and store closures disappoint, restructuring charges persist, EPS falls toward the low $14 range or lower, and the multiple contracts toward 11x.

 DKS AI technical analysis